 Introducing our new CDT cohort

-Twelve academically gifted students with a range of academic backgrounds, including engineering (aerospace, civil, materials, mechanical and motorsport), textile science, physics and chemistry.
+Eleven academically gifted students with a range of academic backgrounds, including engineering (aerospace, chemical, civil, materials), physics and chemistry.

 Group design, build and test